 - 1. Mount the fuel supply pump in a horizontal position (shaft horizontal) near the fuel supply tank. - 2.
 The oil pump has a maximum suction lift of 14 feet.
-Suction lift is the length of pipe run from the bottom of the pick-up strainer to the fuel supply pump. - 3.
+Suction lift is the length of pipe run from the bottom of the pick up strainer to the fuel supply pump. - 3.
 The fuel pump/motor are intended for indoor use only. - 4.
 The fuel pump contains an internal strainer that periodically needs to be cleaned.
 This internal strainer is mounted behind the pump cover.
 Before removing the pump cover make sure you have a new gasket on hand.
-Contact the Lanair Customer Service Department for the proper gasket for your model of pump, at 1-888-370-6531. - 5.
+Contact the Lenan Customer Service Department for the proper gasket for your model of pump, at 800-753-1601. - 5.
 Install the suction supply line from the inlet side of the fuel pump into the fuel tank opposite the drain. - 6.
 Install a 1/2" inside diameter (.493) steel pipe, or 1/2" outside diameter copper throughout the suction supply line and pick up tube.
 The use of smaller line, or rubber, plastic or hydraulic line is unsafe and will void your warranty. - 7.
 Use thread sealing compound on all pipe thread connections.
 Do Not Use Teflon Tape. - 8.
 Install the suction line strainer in the suction line.
 Make sure the suction line strainer is 6" off the bottom of the tank.
 The suction line strainer may be mounted horizontally or vertically.
 Consider accessibility. - 9.
 Install a 1/2" NPT pipe union between the suction line strainer and the pick up tube to allow for service on the pick up tube. - 10.
 Install the check valve (arrow facing towards the pump) on the bottom of the pick up tube. - 11.
 Install a vacuum gauge in the suction line.
 This gauge will indicate when service is needed on the strainer, pump or connections. - 12.
-When using a by-pass regulator install a 1/2" inside diameter (.493) steel pipe, or 1/2" outside diameter copper from the fuel by-pass regulator (port marked "T") to the fuel supply tank.
-Do not allow this line to protrude into the tank more than 1".
-The use of smaller line, or rubber, plastic or hydraulic line is unsafe and will void your warranty.
+Install a 1/2" inside diameter (.493) steel pipe, or 1/2" outside diameter copper from the fuel by-pass regulator (port marked "O") to the fuel supply pump.
+Do not allow this line to protrude into the tank more that 1"The use of smaller line, or rubber, plastic or hydraulic line is unsafe and will void your warranty. - 13.
+Do not allow the fuel level in the tank to cover the return line.